 The Writers’ Union of Iceland (Rithöfundasamband Íslands – RSÍ) is an ideological and professional organization representing authors.
-The Union was founded in 1974 and has now 575 members including poets, novelists, dramatists, scriptwriters, writers of young adult/children’s books, authors of academic works, and translators.
+The Union was founded in 1974 and has now 635 members including poets, novelists, literary translators, dramatists, scriptwriters, writers of young adult/children’s books and authors of academic works.
 The first organization of Icelandic writers was founded when they got their own chapter within the Artists Union of Iceland 1928.
 From 1945, Icelandic writers formed two unions but from 1957 they worked closely together until they eventually merged.
 The Union is led by an elected board of 5 members and 2 deputy members, chaired by author Karl Ágúst Úlfsson.
 The Executive Director is Ragnheiður Tryggvadóttir.

 The object of the Writers’ Union of Iceland is to develop and improve the material and non-material conditions of writers’ work, to treat copyright and other rights of copyright holders within the frame of the legislation and make total agreements and collective agreements on the behalf of writers.
 Work to provide funding and grants to the benefit of authors and to be in collaboratinon with interest groups in Iceland and abroad.
 The object is also that of strengthening the association of Icelandic authors, safeguarding authors interests and rights in conformity with international custom, defending the freedom and honour of literature and opposing any kind of persecution of authors and obstacles in their profession.

 The Writers’ Union of Iceland will not participate in the struggle of political parties and nor will it be concerned with artistic policies, political opinions or religion.

 The right to membership have all Icelandic authors and foreign authors residing permanently in Iceland, having published/displayed two original or translated works.
 The works must be of an artistic and professional quality or have a hight educational and cultural value